opencadc/doi/doi/README.md

 _groupPrefix_ is the prefix prepended to the DOI name to create the group name for the DOI.

-_landingUrl_ is the base URL used to compose URLs to individual DOI's.
+_landingUrl_ is the base URL used to compose URLs to individual DOIs.

-_mdsUrl_ is the URL to the DataCite MDS rest endpoint used to create and update DOI's.
+_mdsUrl_ is the URL to the DataCite MDS rest endpoint used to create and update DOIs.

 _username_ is the DataCite account username.